 - “Mighty Ocean” (David Wilcox)

 - “One Call Away” (Charlie Puth, 2016) The official video tells a story.
-Working together, my high-beginning students wrote this summary of the video:
+My low-intermediate students watched the video and then wrote the summary below.
+For more teaching ideas, please see the Lesson Plan.

 He is in love.